-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists http://www.auasb.gov.au/auditors_responsibilities/ar4.pdf.
-This description forms part of our Auditor's Report.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.

 Misstatements can arise from fraud or error.
-They are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the Financial Report.
+They are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this Financial Report.

-A further description of our responsibilities for the audit of the Financial Report is located at the Auditing and Assurance Standards Board website at:
+A further description of our responsibilities for the Audit of the Financial Report is located at the Auditing and Assurance Standards Board website at: